gzavlanis/Backup-Config/readme.md

 ### Dump a MySQL Database into an SFTP server

-This app dumps a MySQL database into a sql script and then uploads this file into an SMTP server.
+This app dumps a MySQL database into an SQL script and then uploads this file into an SMTP server.

-#### In order to run the program run:
+#### In order to run the program install the packages first:
 ```
 pip install requirements.txt
 ```